cass-kul/cass-kul.github.io/_tutorials/compiling-c.md

 For [Java](https://www.javatpoint.com/is-java-interpreted-or-compiled) and [Python](https://www.geeksforgeeks.org/python-compiled-or-interpreted/) the compilation step is mostly hidden from the developer, and a simple command is enough to execute the code.
 Thus, to compile C programs, we need to install a set of tools (a compiler) that allows us to run the generated *executable* code.

-Below, we show you three options of how to work with C from the browser, from Windows, and from Linux.
+Below, we show you three options of how to work with C from the browser, from Windows, from Linux, and from Mac.
 For the first few sessions, compiling the rare C programs in the browser may be enough for you, but later we will rely on you having access to a compiler.
 This is because compiling in the browser does not work with bigger projects like we will have for exercise session 6.

 ## A simple test program